Reds vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan heads into this matchup looking to extend his four-game hit streak.
-In his last five games he is batting .304 with a double, two triples and two RBI.
+- Kwan takes a five-game streak with at least one hit into this contest.
+During his last five outings he is hitting .391 with a double, two triples and three RBI.

 Kwan Recent Games